Jhoneagle/Bird-Book/README.md

 However I still got to learn a lot during the project as I faced couple of major problems while implementing the features of the application.
 From which one was that how in earth can you make a selector to choose how list of observations is shorted.
 Without making it either ugly or clumsy.

 Also tried to make the application in away that it's expandable and the code is as readable as possible.
-But it's not that easy to evaluate your own creation, so I can mainly just hope I succeed in it. :D
+But it's not that easy to evaluate your own creation, so I can mainly just hope I succeed in it.
+All in all I totally enjoyed doing this project :D